Guide to Real vs Fake Currency: U.S. Security Features on Money

 Microprinting and Other Features

 Microprinting — small printed text that is difficult to reproduce accurately — appears in various places on the notes.
-For example, the words “The United States of America” are seen in capital letters appear around the portrait of the $100 note.
+For example, the words “The United States of America” are seen in capital letters and appear around the portrait of the $100 note.

 Security features on cash to tell if it is authentic or fake